tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/Activities/05-Stu_Voice_Recognition/README.md

 # Voice Gender Recognition

 Banks are always looking to innovate in authentication methods to protect their clients' privacy and ensure data security.
-[Voice signature](https://whatis.techtarget.com/definition/voice-signature) is a method used in phone baking to authenticate clients by their voice and approve transactions; part of the voice authentication process is to identify the gender of the client as a first step to prevent fraud.
+[Voice signature](https://whatis.techtarget.com/definition/voice-signature) is a method used in phone baking to authenticate clients by their voice and approve transactions; part of the voice-authentication process is to identify the gender of the client as a first step to prevent fraud.

 In this activity, you will create a neural network to predict the gender of a voice using the acoustic properties of the voice and speech.